Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 * Learn more about [Core vs enhanced experience]({{site.baseurl}}/docs/developer-guide/using-modules/#core-vs-enhanced-experience)

 Here's an example of a web page created from the boilerplate that includes the script and link tags in the right place, and also adds some content that we can style using the Origami components.
-You can create this in your public directory as `index.html`:
+You can create this in your project root as `index.html`:

 	<!DOCTYPE html>
 	<html class="core">